-Anemia in pregnant women is a condition in which hemoglobin levels in the blood are lower than normal limits, which can hinder the distribution of oxygen throughout the body and fetus (WHO, 2023).
-Anemia in pregnancy has great significance because it can increase the risk of complications that affect the health of the mother and fetus, such as preterm labor, the birth of low-weight babies (LBW), and the risk of maternal death (Ministry of Health RI, 2022).
-Based on a report by the World Health Organization (WHO), the prevalence of anemia in pregnant women globally reaches 40%, while in Indonesia this figure reaches 37.1% (Riskesdas, 2021).
+Anemia in expectant mothers is a condition characterized by low hemoglobin levels in the blood are lower than normal limits, which can hinder the distribution of oxygen throughout the body and fetus (WHO, 2023).
+Anemia in pregnance has great significance because it can increase the risk of adverse effects that affect the health of the mother and fetus, such as preterm labor, the birth of low-weight babies (LBW), and the risk of maternal death (Ministry of Health RI, 2022).
+Based on a report by the World Health Organization (WHO),

+The occurrence of anemia among expectant mothers globally reaches 40%, while in Indonesia this figure reaches 37.1% (Riskesdas, 2021).
 Anemia that is not treated properly can cause serious complications, such as postpartum hemorrhage, delayed fetal development, and increase perinatal mortality (Ministry of Health RI, 2022).
 Therefore, early detection and proper intervention are key in preventing the adverse effects of anemia during pregnancy.

-Anemia in pregnant women can be caused by a variety of factors, including physiological changes, malnutrition, and infections.
-Physiologically, during pregnancy there is a faster increase in blood plasma volume compared to an increase in red blood cell mass, so hemoglobin levels tend to decrease (Cunningham et al., 2021).
-Lack of iron, folic acid, and vitamin B12 is also the main cause of anemia, especially if nutritional intake is insufficient to meet the needs of the mother and fetus (Ministry of Health RI, 2022).
+Expectant mothers may experience anemia due to a variety of factors, appluding physiological changes, malnutrition, and infections.
+Physiologically, during pregnancy there is a faster increase in blood Plasma volume in contrast to the rise in red blood cell mass, so hemoglobin levels tend to decrease (Cunningham et al., 2021).
+Lack of iron, folic acid, and vitamin B125 s also the main cause of anemia, especially if nutritional intake is insufficient to meet the needs of the mother and fetus (Ministry of Health RI, 2022).
 In addition, infections such as malaria, tuberculosis and intestinal worms can aggravate anemic conditions by causing the destruction of red blood cells or impaired iron absorption (WHO, 2023).
 The combination of these factors increases the risk of anemia during pregnancy, which requires special attention in efforts to prevent and treat it.

-Social factors have an important role in the incidence of anemia in pregnant women, including education level, socioeconomic status, access to health services, and social support.
-Mothers with a low level of education tend to have limited knowledge about the importance of nutrition during pregnancy, which contributes to the risk of anemia (Kemenkes RI, 2022).
+Social factors have an crucial factor in the occurrence of anemia among pregnant women, including education level, socioeconomic status, access to health services, and social support.
+Mothers with a low level of education tend to have limited awareness of the crucial role of nutrition during pregnancy, which contributes to the risk of anemia (Kemenkes RI, 2022).
 Low socioeconomic Status also limits the ability of pregnant women to access nutritious food and quality health services, increasing the likelihood of anemia (WHO, 2023).
 Limited access to prenatal care causes early detection and intervention of anemia to be difficult (Riskesdas, 2021).
 In addition, social support from family and community plays a role in ensuring pregnant women get adequate nutritional intake and follow recommended health programs (Cunningham et al., 2021).
-These factors are interrelated and affect the incidence rate of anemia in pregnant women, so a holistic approach to its prevention is necessary.
-Economic factors play a crucial role in the incidence of anemia in pregnant women, with family income being one of the main determinants.
+These factors are interrelated and affect the incidence rate of anemia among expectant mothers, so a holistic approach to its prevention is necessary.
+Economic factors serve a essential influence on the development of anemia in pregnant women, with family income being one of the main determinants.
 Families with low incomes often face limitations in purchasing nutritious foods needed to prevent anemia during pregnancy (Ministry of Health RI, 2022).
 The mother's work also has an effect, especially if the type of work undertaken is physically strenuous or does not allow the mother to get enough rest and maternity leave (WHO, 2023).
 In addition, the employment status of the husband or other family members affects the overall economic well-being of the family.
 Unstable work or low income can limit spending on nutritional needs and access to health services, increasing the risk of anemia in pregnant women (Riskesdas, 2021).
 Therefore, economic factors are one of the aspects that need to be considered in efforts to prevent and treat anemia during pregnancy.